miaochenlu/miaochenlu.github.io/_posts/Compiler/2020-03-27-topdownParsing.md

 >
 > Where A1=A, A2=B, and n = 2
 >
-> 1. When i = 1, the inner loop does not execute, so only to remove the immediate left recursion of A
+> 1.When i = 1, the inner loop does not execute, so only to remove the immediate left recursion of A
 >
 > $A\rightarrow BaA'\vert cA'$
 >